Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

 Marc Green

 Despite these arguments and the reports of airplane pilots, many (e. g., Summala, Leino, & Vierimaa, 1981; Agent & Pigman, 1990), are skeptical and argue that no empirical support exists.
+Muttart (2004) dismissed the effect as a myth saying "There is no credible empirical support for a theory that claims that drivers drive toward lights at night."
 Wells (2004) summarized the view of many by saying, "There are no known studies that have not been disproven that substantiate the actual existence of this effect in real world driving."
-However, several recent experimental studies have convincingly demonstrated the functional equivalent of a moth-effect.
+The studies may have been unknown to people unfamiliar with scientific literature, but there is a substantial body of scientific research showing people unconsciously move in the direction of gaze.

 Literature Review

-However, a later study of lane position succeeded in finding evidence for a moth effect.
-Kitamura & Matsunaga (1994) measured lane position for drivers passing stopped roadside emergency vehicles.
+However, earlier research had already established a connection between steering and direction of gaze.
+Martin (1940) concluded that "laboratory tests demonstrated that manipulation of an airplane steering mechanism during conjugate4 gaze to one side caused involuntary pressure on the mechanism, tending to turn it toward the same side."
+Later, Kitamura & Matsunaga (1994) measured lane position for drivers passing stopped roadside emergency vehicles.
 The study tested three conditions: 1) emergency lights extinguished, 2) emergency lights operating with no specific instructions to the drivers and 3) emergency lights operating with drivers instructed to attend the lights.
 Drivers instructed to fixate the lights passed closer to the parked vehicle than drivers with no specific instructions and drivers who passed the vehicle when the hazard lights were extinguished.
-These results are the first clear, experimental demonstration of a moth-effect.
+These results are the first clear, experimental demonstration of a moth effect.
 Moreover, they implicate driver attention as a possible enabling variable.

-Lastly, drivers who start with less attentional resource should suffer a greater chance of suffering the moth-effect.
+Moreover, drivers who start with less attentional resource should suffer a greater chance of suffering the moth effect.
 Drivers who are fatigued, bored, affected by drugs or alcohol, or older should be more prone to steer off the road.
 However, it is not these conditions that directly cause the result.
 It is the way they affect distribution of attention.

 Conclusion

-The "moth-effect" is a myth in one sense and reality in another.
+The "moth effect" is a myth in one sense and reality in another.
 The idea that drivers may steer off the road when they fixate flashing lights is likely correct, but they are not drawn to the lights like moths to a flame.
 Rather, they inadvertently steer rightward, which may or may not take them into collision with the roadside vehicle.
-Even normal, alert drivers in daylight conditions may steer in the direction of eye position during periods of intense fixation.
+Even normal, alert drivers in daylight conditions may steer in the direction of eye position during periods of intense fixation, although factors reducing attentional capacity increase the probability.
 The cause is likely error in judging heading under eccentric fixation when optic flow cues are minimal and when attentional focus prevents sensing of the need to correct the error.
 Although bright lights and fascination are not required, of course, it is impossible to rule out these factors in some accidents.

 References